 REQUIREMENTS FOR THE M.ED.
-DEGREE WITH AMAJOR IN SECONDARY EDUCATION
+DEGREE WITH A MAJOR IN SECONDARY EDUCATION

-Professional Education Courses
+Professional Education Courses.

 MSED 7010, PSYC 7010, RSCH 7100

-Area of Concentration
+Area of Concentration .
+27 hours

-MSED 7000 3 hours
+MSED 7000

-MSED 7650 3 hours
+MSED 7650

-MSED 7800 3 hours
+MSED 7800

 Content Courses

-Appropriate graduate language arts, math, science, or
+Appropriate graduate language arts, math, scien ce, or

-social studies courses from College of Arts and Sciences,
+social studies courses from College of Arts and S Sciences,

 appropriate courses from the College of the Arts, or READ courses.

-Total Hours Required for the Degree
+Total Hours Required for the Degree 36- 37 semester hours

-GEORGIA ONMYLINE MASTER OF EDUCATION PROGRAMS IN MIDDLE GRADES MATHAND SCIENCE AND ACCOMPLISHED TEACHING
+GEORGIA ONMYLINE MASTER OF EDUCATION PROGRAMS IN MIDDLE GRADES MATH AND SCIENCE AND CURRICULUM AND INSTRUCTION IN ACCOMPLISHED TEACHING